 With WPML, you can translate any types of contents in your site, including pages and posts.
 For instructions and guidelines, please read our Getting Started Guide.

-The Salient theme comes bundled with Visual Composer.
+The Salient theme comes bundled with WP Bakery Page Builder.

-Please visit our documentation page for stepwise instructions on how to translate contents built with Visual Composer.
+Please visit our documentation page for step-by-step instructions on how to translate contents built with WPBakery Page Builder.

 - Go to the WPML -> Settings page.